AscendingPassage.com HOME PAGE.

 of fellahs who, singing the while, are busy at the diggings and the

-clearing away of the rubbish, has emptied itself little by little,
+clearing away of the rubbish.
+Now the temple has emptied itself little by little,

-while the blue shadows were mounting from the base of the monstrous
+while the blue shadows were mounting from the base of the giant

 sanctuaries.
 I watched the people moving in a long row, like a trail